tomkoptel/notes-vault/content/gradle-delegator/_index.md

 ---

 ### AGP and NDOC
-The most known application of NDOC are exposed types under `android` extension.
+The most known applications of NDOC are exposed types under the `android` extension.

 * ProductFlavor
 * SourceSet
 * BuildType
 * KotlinSourceSet
-* Configuration (e.g. implementation())
+* Configuration (e.g., implementation())

 {{% /section %}}